OpenCilk/infrastructure/INSTALLING.md

 ## Instructions for building OpenCilk from source

 OpenCilk is available as source code in three Git repositories, plus this infrastructure facilities repository.
-OpenCilk 1.1 is only guaranteed to support 64-bit x86 on Linux and other Unix-like operating systems, although prototype support for 64-bit ARM is included.
+OpenCilk 2.0 is only guaranteed to support 64-bit x86 on Linux and other Unix-like operating systems, although beta support for 64-bit ARM is included.

 ### Requirements